 Most programs won’t require this, but if you’re applying to a program that is writing-heavy or arts-focused, you may be asked to submit a sample of your work.
 For a literature program, this could include a research paper.
 For an animation course, this might be a portfolio of your best work.

-Start with our scholarship guide
+Start with our Study Abroad Scholarship Directory

 Look at your university’s scholarship page

 If you want to know how to study abroad in a country that’s not included in our scholarship guide, you should look to see if specific schools in that country offer scholarships for student applicants.
 Most universities will have a page dedicated to scholarship information.
 If you are looking at a short-term program, you may also want to investigate if your current university offers students scholarships to study abroad at other universities.

 If you’re an American student who is on financial aid at your home university, you will likely be able to get financial aid to study abroad.
 If you’ve taken out a federal loan, check out this list of countries that accept FAFSA.
 If your school has given you a private grant, you likely will be able to extend that to your study abroad studies.
 Be sure to check with your school’s financial aid office if you have any specific questions.